YashaPushak/GPS/README.md

 GPS does not support other operators, for example `in` or `>`.
 If you need to support this behaviour, you must create one child parameter for each value of the parameter parameter that should enable the child.

+### Example Configuration Space

+The following configuration space is an extended version of the one used in the artificial algorithm example, designed to also illustrate conditional parameters.

+    # x0 is an integer-valued parameter.
+We're suggesting to GPS that it should
+    # search values in the range [0, 20] and indicating that 2 is a good default
+    # value.
+    x0 integer [0, 20] [2]

+    # x1 is a real-valued parameter.
+We're suggesting to GPS that is should
+    # search values in the range [0, 20] and indicating that 3 is a good default
+    # value.
+    x1 real [0, 20] [3]

+    # heuristic is a categorical parameter.
+It can take on three values: a, b
+    # or c, which corresponds to three (fictional) heuristics that the
+    # algorithm could use.
+We're indicating that c is a good default heuristic.
+    heuristic categorical {a, b, c} [c]

+    # sample_probability is a real-valued parameter.
+We're suggesting that to
+    # GPS that it should search values in the range [0, 1].
+Note that GPS might
+    # actually try values outside of this range if it sees evidence that they
+    # might perform better.
+However, since this is a probability it probably
+    # doesn't make sense for these values outside of [0, 1] to be used.
+If this
+    # causes unexpected behaviour for your target algorithm, you should
+    # validate the parameter values prior to running it.
+You can simply tell
+    # GPS that a configuration with an invalid value crashed.
+    sample_probability real [0, 1] [0.05]

+    # This tells GPS that sample_probability is a conditional parameter, that
+    # is, that your target algorithm only uses this parameter when heuristic
+    # is set to a.
+    sample_probability | heuristic == a

+    # If your algorithm shares a child value for two or more values of a
+    # parent parameter, then you must create one copy of the child parameter
+    # for each value of the parent for which the child should be used.
+    sample_probability_copy real [0, 1] [0.05]
+    sample_probability_copy | heuristic == b

 ### Forbidden Statements